OpenSecuritySummit/oss2018/content/faq/Attendee-Information.md

 ### Expectations for Attendees

 The Open Security Summit is the most energizing InfoSec event in the world.
 Each of the 140+ working sessions will create a published deliverable for the greater InfoSec Community to engage with.
 This high level of productivity does require certain commitments from the attendees.
-As an Open Security Summit Attendee we have these expectations of you.
+As an Open Security Summit Attendee we hold you to these expectations:

 ### Participation

 The key to the Open Security Summit is its participatory nature.
 Unlike at a conference, attendees are expected to immerse themselves in each working session collaborating to create a published deliverable in a compressed amount of time.
 The expectation is that every attendee will actively engage with their peers to create during the event.

 ### Mutual Respect

 You will be engaging in intense creative activity with your peers.
 Sometimes the topic you will be dealing can be divisive.
 The basis for all conversations and growth during the Summit must be mutual respect.
-Every interaction with your fellow Summit Attendees must at heart recognize that everyone is here to make AppSec better--even if we disagree about how to go about it.
+Every interaction with your fellow Summit Attendees must at heart recognize that everyone is here to make AppSec better - even if we disagree about how to go about it.

 Mutual respect also includes making space for others to talk.
-Be aware of dominating the conversation during your working session.
+Be senstitive to not dominating the conversation during your working session.

 ### Challenge Directly

 When participating in the event you are expected to say what you think plainly so that your working session team can quickly and thoroughly confront the issues they are there to respond to.
 This is the place to engage, not hold back out of misguided fear of challenging ideas.

 Please use Radical Candor.

 ### Care Deeply

 This doesn’t mean that you are allowed to tear down others.
 While challenging directly you are expected to remember that this is a collaborative environment.
 The goal is to communicate your critiques with the heart and collegial spirit that is due to your Summit Colleagues.
 This means that consideration, and thoughtfulness should guide your words without stifling your constrictive criticisms.

 ### Objective Distance & Personal Criticism

 You may have passionate opinions about many of the items we will be discussing, this is a good thing.
 However, you are expected to be able to examine each issue with objective distance.
-This means that as we attempt to create consensus (or simply examine where it cannot be found) you are expected to weigh the ideas of others without subordinating them to your own preconceived ideas unduly.
+This means that as we attempt to create consensus (or simply examine where it cannot be found), you are expected to weigh the ideas of others without subordinating them to your own preconceived ideas unduly.
 This also needs to be applied to your Summit Colleagues whom you may encounter again during the summit after passionate disagreements.
 You are expected to be able to deal with each issue from a fresh perspective.

 All criticism during the Open Security Summit must be directed at the topics of your working session.
 Personal criticisms will derail conversations and poison the collaborative atmosphere, the latter will not be tolerated.

 ### Offer supporting documents for value judgments